 - Straight bicarb soda is very abrasive on the teeth enamel and tastes salty which puts many people off.

-So what’s in my natural toothpaste?
+What’s in my natural toothpaste?

 Food Grade Diatomaceous Earth – is basically ground up fossils.
 It carries a negative charge which attracts positively charged ions.
 Therefore it is great for sweeping through and helping detox our bodies.
 It is 84% silica and contains 20 trace minerals.